cc4i/awesome-gke/mkdocs/docs/operation/transfer-pv.md

 ## Description

-You need to manually tranfer your PV across zone if you don't use reginal persistent disk at very begining, here's guide to help you transfer you storage.
+If you use StorageClass to provision regional PV in GKE, your Pod can mount PV back even it's reboot in node at different zona.
+However when you use zonal persistent disk to provision your PV (by default), and then you need to manually tranfer your storage across zone.
+Here's guide to help you transfer your zonal PV in GKE.

 ## Guide